-Recipe for vegan pierogi (stuffed pasta pockets/ vegan ravioli) with a mushroom potato filling.
-It’s very delicious and original from grandma’s kitchen!
+This is a simple recipe for vegan pierogi (stuffed Polish pasta dumplings/ vegan ravioli) with tasty mushroom potato filling – It’s incredibly delicious, healthy, easy to make, and original from grandma’s kitchen!

 Vegan Pierogi with Mushroom Filling

-Since I always share my recipes with a great passion, it was very important to me to share this delicious recipe for vegan pierogi with you, which I eat and love since my childhood.
+Since I always share my recipes with a great passion, I wanted to share this delicious recipe for vegan pierogi with you, which I eat and love since my childhood!

-Vegan Pierogi are stuffed pasta dumplings (vegan ravioli), which my Polish grandma cooks very often and which I always loved.
-At grandma’s Home, it always tastes the best, right?
-That’s why I made it to my mission to create one of my favorite dishes myself.
-Of course in a vegan, healthy and delicious version.
+Vegan Pierogi are stuffed pasta dumplings (vegan ravioli), which my Polish grandma used to cook very often and which I have always loved.
+At grandma’s kitchen, it always tastes the best, right?
+That’s why I made it to my mission to create one of our family’s favorite dishes in a vegan, healthy, and delicious version!

-The dough of these vegan pasta dumplings is just made of pasta dough, similar to my recipe for “vegan ravioli hearts” and the filling can be varied as you wish.
-You can serve them as a starter to a salad or as a main dish.
-I also like them in combination with my “garlic-basil-parsley pesto“.
-Anyways, you can also fill these vegan pierogi with any fillings you like.
+The dough of this vegan pierogi is just made of pasta dough, similar to my recipe for vegan ravioli hearts and the filling can basically be varied to your wish.
+You can serve them as a starter to a salad or as a main dish as you’d serve traditional ravioli, gnocchi, or dumplings.
+I also like to enjoy them in combination with my garlic-basil-parsley pesto.
+However, you can also fill these vegan pierogi with any fillings you like.
 You can add different vegetables, or vegan cream cheese, or pesto.
-Just be creative because, you know, it’s all about mix and match, right?
+Just get creative because, you know, it’s all about mix and match, right?

-If you’ve ever tried these vegan ravioli, you’ll definately know why I love them so much.
+Anyway, once you’ve tried these vegan ravioli, you’ll definitely know why I love them so much!